Logo

 Patty Murray garnered national attention in 2013, when she and Republican representative Paul Ryan announced that they had negotiated a two-year, bipartisan budget, known as the Bipartisan Budget Act of 2013.

-Patty Murray is currently the fourth-most senior senator, the second-longest serving woman to ever serve in the Senate, and the dean of Washington's congressional delegation.
+Patty Murray is currently the third-most senior senator, the most senior Senate Democrat, the longest-serving female senator ever, and the dean of Washington's congressional delegation.

 One of seven children, Murray was born in Bothell, Washington, a daughter of David L Johns and Beverly A McLaughlin.